 18.00 UTC till approximately 19.00 UTC)

-GB3OA will be handed over to the Southport & District RSGB RAYNET Emergency Service for training of operators during the Southport Rotary Walk event.
+GB3OA was handed over to the Southport & District RSGB RAYNET Emergency Service for training of operators during the Southport Rotary Walk event.

-The route will be from Hall Road HM Coastguard Station, through Altcar Training Camp, then along the beach to Victoria Park, Southport.
-There will be two other start positions available – Freshfield railway station and Ainsdale railway station – which will also be covered by RAYNET.
+The route began at Hall Road HM Coastguard Station, through Altcar Training Camp, then along the beach to Victoria Park, Southport.
+There were two other start positions available – Freshfield railway station and Ainsdale railway station – which were also covered by RAYNET.

-The use of GB3OA on this occasion will be to test its coverage towards North Liverpool, and also along the beach.
+The use of GB3OA on this occasion tested its coverage towards North Liverpool, and also along the beach.

-Interlinking will be closed during the event, however the Shoutcast stream will run as normal and enable listeners around the world to listen in.
+Interlinking was closed during the event, however the Shoutcast stream ran as normal and enabled listeners around the world to listen in.